CSC-CONICET/Lite-NBIoT-NPUSCH-Simulator/Readme.md

 ## NPUSCH-Transmission-Sim

-- It models the uplink iterative sub-process, where the BS determines the (ITBS,NR) tuple and sends this information to the UE.
+- It models the uplink iterative sub-process, where the BS determines the (MCS,NR) tuple and sends this information to the UE.
 <img src="fig2.jpg" width="380" alt="ITBS-NR algorithm example">

 - Software requirements